gg64du02/aimbot-image-processing-blockade3d/README.md

 ## Credits:

-Thanks to Daniel (for the keys.py librairy and contructive critizism):
+Thanks to Daniel (for the keys.py library and the constructive criticism):

 https://github.com/daniel-kukiela